 Photo by Daniel Rosales

 Acadia Barrengos (she/her) is a New York based director whose work excavates lost histories and engages audiences viscerally.
-In addition to NYC, she has worked in Washington, D.C., Chicago, San Francisco, North Carolina, Oklahoma, and New Jersey.
+In addition to NYC, her work has been produced in Washington, D.C., Chicago, San Francisco, North Carolina, Oklahoma, and New Jersey.

-Inspired by the study of epigenetics, Acadia is driven by stories that wrestle with inheritance.
-Her work prioritizes surprise, ensemble, and rhythm.
-Acadia’s work walks the line of hope and doubt, and investigates the space between the pedestrian and spectral, the bloody and the magical.
+Inspired by the study of epigenetics, Acadia is driven by stories that wrestle with inheritance and she prioritizes surprise, ensemble, and rhythm in her work.
+The theatre she engages walks the line of hope and doubt, and investigates the space between the pedestrian and spectral, the bloody and the magical.

-B.F.A in Directing from University of North Carolina School of the Arts, Minor in Arts Entrepreneurship.
+B.F.A in Directing from University of North Carolina School of the Arts with a Minor in Arts Entrepreneurship.

 Ongoing & UpcominG:

-• She’ll be directing Marina Carr’s The Mai at UNCSA in October.
+• Acadia is directing Marina Carr’s The Mai at UNCSA in October.

 • Ongoing collaborations with playwrights Becca Carter Freeman and Téa Wolk